ClickHouse/praktika/README.md

 ### dependencies:
 * python
 * non-standard python modules:
   * jwt module if GH App auth is needed.
-If HTML reporting and/or Mergeable check is enabled
+If Report and/or Mergeable check is enabled
 * non-python dependencies:
   * aws cli.
 Not required for GH-only setup (without cloud provider)
   * gh cli.
-Not required for setup without HTML reporting and/or Mergeable check
+Not required for setup without Report and/or Mergeable check

 ## How to: